n1zea144/biogene-backend/README.md

 biogene.properties should be copied from [biogene.properties.example](https://github.com/n1zea144/biogene-backend/blob/master/web/src/main/resources/biogene.properties.example) and placed in [biogene-backend/web/src/main/resources](https://github.com/n1zea144/biogene-backend/tree/master/web/src/main/resources).
 The following properties need to be set:

-* cache.path (root directory where the biogene-backend ehCache repository should be built)
+* cache.path (root directory where the biogene-backend ehCache repository should be built, see EhCache below)
-* uniprot.mapping.path (location where entrez to uniprot id mapping file can be found, this is used to populate the UniProt mapping cache -- see below)
+* uniprot.mapping.path (location where entrez to uniprot id mapping file can be found, see uniprot-cache below)
 * global.vars.abstract (used by sencha web interface), replace URL_TO_WEBSERVICE with proper url
 * global.vars.search (used by sencha web interface), replace URL_TO_WEBSERVICE with proper url